Location extensions let you show a business address, phone number, or map marker along with your ad text. There are two types of location extensions:

 system_feed_generation_datafield to create and populate the feed, performing the following tasks:

 FeedMappingfor your feed.

-FeedItems that corresponds to the relevant locations.
-The locations are populated either from the Business Profile, or from the list of locations that corresponds to the retail chains that you specified when creating the feed.
+Locations can be obtained from either the Business Profile or the locations list of retail chains that you specified when creating the feed.

-FeedMappingassociated with the feed, and performing retries with an exponential backoff algorithm.
+FeedMappingassociated with the feed and perform retries using an exponential backoff algorithm.